tarunn90/ml_notes/K-Means Clustering.md

 # Model Structure
 Define $K$ centroids (points); each represents a distinct cluster.
 Assign all points to the nearest centroid, as measured by given distance metric.

 # Objective function
 Objective function for one cluster: **minimize the** **_within-cluster variation_** (given by sum of pairwise squared Euclidean distance) between all the points in that cluster:

 <img src="imgs/kmeans_img_1.png">

-Objective function across clusters: minimize the within-cluster variation across all clusters
+Objective function across clusters: minimize the within-cluster variation across all clusters:

 <img src="imgs/minimize 1.png">

 Or:

 <img src="imgs/minimize 2.png">